-Endometrium… There are a lot of things that happen before you become pregnant.
-First, an egg is released from the follicle during ovulation.
-It passes into the fallopian tube, where it hopefully is fertilized.
-From there, it passes into the uterus and implants, and there it is nourished and grows over the following months during a pregnancy.
-But while a lot of discussion goes into the first and last stages of this journey to pregnancy, not as much discussion goes into asking: where does an egg land in the uterus?
+There are a lot of things that need to happen before you can become pregnant.
+First, an egg is released from a follicle during ovulation.
+It passes into the fallopian tube, to await fertilization.
+If the egg does become fertilized (fingers crossed), it passes into the uterus and implants, where it is nourished and grows over the course of a pregnancy.
+One key part of the female body that makes all this possible is the endometrium.

-When an egg is fertilized, however, it implants in the uterine lining.
-Implantation occurs between 6 and 12 days after ovulation, with most occurring on days 8 to 10.
-Typically, this will be about 5 to 6 days after fertilization.
-The embryo then secretes hormones including human chorionic gonadotropin (hCG), which signals to the mother’s body that she is pregnant.
+Once implanted, the embryo secretes hormones, including human chorionic gonadotropin (hCG), which signals to the mother’s body that she is pregnant.
 This halts the menstrual cycle and prevents the functional layer of the endometrium from being shed.
-The uterine lining is now known as decidua, which develops into the placenta during the duration of a pregnancy.

 Even when there’s no implanted egg to sustain, the uterine lining serves a critical function.
 The endometrium prevents adhesions of the underlying myometrium layer, which contains the muscle tissue that causes contractions.
 If adhesions form, it’s possible for the uterus to collapse, preventing normal menstruation and pregnancy.